corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 ## Why Go Developers Consider Rust

-Go developers don't usually come to me because Go is "too slow."
+Go developers don't usually come to Rust because Go is "too slow."
 For most backend workloads, Go is plenty fast.
-The reasons are more nuanced.
+People are generally a bit frustrated with Go's verbose error handling, the danger of segmentation faults from `nil` pointers, and the lack of generics (for a long time) or any sophisticated type system features, such as enums or traits.
+Interfaces are not a worthy replacement for traits, and the Go standard has some weird gaps, such as the lack of a `Set` type.

 ### `nil` Panics in Production